NetwerkExamineringDigitalisering/NED-OOAPI/doc/flow2.md

 	- primaryCode will be used for SSO purpose: uniquely identify a student : nlpersonrealid,eckid etc (details will follow),
  - consumers
 	- add one of type "consumerKey": "MBO-toetsafname".
-	- attributes extraTimeInMin and personalNeeds are optional and used only for student role.
+	- attributes additionalTimeInMin and personalNeeds are optional and used only for student role.
 	- personal need should follow https://www.imsglobal.org/sites/default/files/spec/afa/3p0/information_model/imsafa3p0pnp_v1p0_InfoModel.html